minkiami/gitlab_email_ldap/README.md

 This patch is useful for gitlab server for internal networks not connected to the Internet as it allows admin to completely skip the confirmation email step when a users log in via ldap.

-It has been tested and works with the following versiob of gitlab:
+It has been tested and works with the following version of gitlab:

 - Community Edition 11.5.4